The character sheet for Cytus II.

 - Not So Different: From the humans they are designed to serve.
 Ivy comes to this conclusion after living among them in secret for two years.
 Besides generally displaying human-like behavior, The Blessed's plans put them in the same boat as the humans that nearly brought about the extinction of the human race in the first place.

 - People Puppets: ConneR believes that someone is controlling Architect units for some nebulous purpose.
-Xenon believes that person to be AEsir.
+Xenon believes that person to be Æsir.
 It turns out to be a Red Herring as the unit they were investigating was actually just one of Ivy's physical "shells".

 - Ridiculously Human Robots: The Architect that Xenon and Cherry encounter looks virtually indistinguishable from a normal human girl.
 An offhand statement from ConneR implies that the particular Architect might be an advanced model and that others might be somewhat more visibly mechanical in appearance.
 The 2.0 update reveals that the units vary greatly in how mechanical they look.
+Rin's flashbacks reveal that all Architects start out as fairly mechanical-looking but can adopt human-like appearances based on memories.

 - The Precursors: Even after their mysterious disappearance, their advanced technology is still widely used even though their functioning cannot be understood.

 - Turned Against Their Masters: They were assistants to humanity during civilization's reconstruction, but have since become incredibly hostile towards those who discover their continued existence.
 It is revealed in the 2.0 update that a portion of them had turned against mankind even before mankind reawakened.
+Rin's flashbacks reveal that the Architects were actually partially responsible for driving humanity to the brink of extinction, though not through a will of their own but rather an unknown protocol that compelled them to kill humans.